-User's Guide
+Download the jLog User’s Guide (PDF)

-jLog is a modern Ham radio logging program that can run on all major platforms, e.g. macOS, Linux, Windows, etc. It offers a nice, clean interface and allows efficient entry of QSOs.
-And, it is available for free so you can afford to try it! jLog has proven to be very stable, but you never know...
-Adding new functionality can introduce errors.
-Save copies of your log files frequently to a backup location, just in case...
+jLog (available at jlog.org) is a modern Ham radio logging program that can run on all major platforms, e.g. macOS, Linux, Windows, etc. It offers a nice, clean interface and allows efficient entry of QSOs.
+And, it is available for free so you can afford to try it! jLog has proven to be very stable, but you never know… Adding new functionality can introduce errors.
+Save copies of your log files frequently to a safe backup location, just in case…

-A rewrite of this guide is on-going...
+A major rewrite of this guide is on-going…

 Download jLog from https://jlog.org and run the installer according to instructions on the jLog Download page specific to your platform.
 Installation should be self explanatory for most users and default values should be used unless you know what you are doing.